- For years SAP has said that that Rapid Deployment Solutions speed implementations.

 What SAP Said About SAP ASAP Methodology Speeding Implementations

 SAP’s ASAP was one of the company’s broader initiatives.
 SAP ASAP was a project methodology whose intended purpose was to speed SAP’s implementation projects.
 In this article, we cover what happened with ASAP.

 Did we cover this in detail in the article Did SAP ASAP Methodology Ever Reduce Project Timelines?

 There were things that SAP could have done to improve the speed of the implementation of their applications.
 However, SAP did not do anything in these impactful areas.
 And instead simply introduced the ASAP methodology — which did not contain anything different than a multitude of previous implementation methodologies, and did not address the fundamental reasons why SAP implementations took and take so long.

 What is the Truth About SAP’s ASAP Methodology?

-ASAP was in great part a type of counter-marketing.
+ASAP was, in significant part, a type of counter-marketing.
 By the mid-1990s, SAP had received a well-deserved reputation for being very difficult and time-consuming to implement.
-What SAP wanted was a magic wand that they could use to dispell the accurate impression that SAP projects took too long and were too expensive.
+What SAP wanted was a magic wand that they could use to dispel the accurate impression that SAP projects took too long and were too expensive?